vykimo/dynamic-dialogue/README.md

 ## What Does the App Do?
 **TODO** JEROME/HANS EXPLAIN APP
 The application is built as an examile to demonstrate a customer care application for a mobile phone company.
+The application code simulates reaching out to a Customer Relationship Management (CRM) system to get details about the products belonging to a specific customer.
-The **IBM Watson Natural Language Classifier** system is trained to understand topics related to Mobile Phone batteries.
+As the customer writes their query in natural language , the Natrual Language Classifier will classify the query.
+Currently the **IBM Watson Natural Language Classifier** system is trained to understand topics related to Mobile Phone batteries.

 The application has two components:
 - A AngularJS front end which allows users to enter natural language queries